yousef19-meet/y2s18-routing/lab/README.md

 3. In the `home.html` template, add a link in the same `for` loop which will bring you to the page for each student.

-4. Again, check that everything works on Chrome.
+4. Again, check that everything works in the browser.
 Refresh your server if it goes down again, with `python app.py`.